Skip to content

 Designer’s role in a Free Design world

-On the beginning of the year, I gave a talk with my friend Gonçalo Ferraz at a Design student conference about the future role of the professional designer.
-We envisioned a big leap in design practice, moving from designing products to designing process.
+At the beginning of the year, I gave a talk with my friend Gonçalo Ferraz at a Design student conference about the future role of the professional designer.
+We envisioned a big leap in design practice, moving from designing products to designing processes.
 Going further than Service Design and Co-design approaches, we expect that people […] - May 2, 2011

 Tools for concrete collaboration